 Have you ever done that?
 You went upstairs to get one thing which should have taken you all of 5 minutes and thirty minutes later you are headed back downstairs without the item you went up there for and truth be told you don't even remember now what that item was!

 So here is my recommendation and it is one that will take some practice.
 Before I set off to do things I try to think about or identify the goal.
 For the next thirty minutes, I am going to focus on XYZ.
 As things come up that threaten your ability to reach that goal you write them down on a pad of paper or in your electronic device (note you need to prep ahead so these things are there with you).
+This helps you refocus on the goal instead of that "thing" that was about to derail you.

 I have systems set up in my home to help with this.
 They are called landing pad baskets, yeah I just came up with that name here on the spot - do you like it?
 Anyway, let me explain how this came to be.

 My daughter is notorious for leaving her stuff in the living room.
 When her room was downstairs this wasn't a huge problem because we typically would just get her to take it to her room or take it there if she weren't around.
 Now that her room is upstairs we find this is a little more difficult and time-consuming.
 We have a process of placing anything that needs to go upstairs at the bottom of the stairs either on them or right beside them.
-This is a clue to anyone going up to take something with them.
+This is a clue to anyone going up to take something up with them.

 Connect with Me: